Madhavanlabcode/Madhavanlabcode.github.io/index.md

 ## Recent News
 ---

+### *APS Talks and Awards*

+Congratulations to Seokjin, Anuva, Rachel, and Arjun on completing presenting talks at the 2022 American Physical Society March Meeting!
+Also, congratulations to Arjun on receiving the Scott Anderson Graduate Assistant Award for 2022!

 ### *Guannan's Thesis Defense*

 Congratulations to Guannan on completing her PhD Thesis Defense, Scanning Tunneling Microscopy and Spectroscopy Study on Layered Transition Metal Chalcogenides Thin Films Tuned by Thickness, Structural Phase, and Heterostructure!